-An integrated 3-D hydrodynamic water quality and sediment diagenesis model of the Kimberley coastal and offshore region was developed to support the Environmental Impact Assessment (EIA) of Marine Produce Australia's (MPA's) proposed farming expansion plans to the proposed leases in the Buccaneer Archipelago.
+An integrated 3-D hydrodynamic water quality and sediment diagenesis model of the Kimberley coastal and offshore region was developed to support the Environmental Impact Assessment (EIA) Tassal's proposed farming expansion plans to the proposed sites in the Buccaneer Archipelago.
 This report describes the methods used in the integrated model calibration and verification process and details the results of model comparisons against observed data.
 Further information pertaining to the integrated model have been included in the following reports:

-- Ocean Barramundi Project Baseline Marine Environmental Quality Study (BMT 2022a): Details the methods and data collected during baseline hydrodynamic water and sediment quality monitoring program conducted between February-August 2021.
-These data were used in the calibration process to compare against the model outputs for baseline (pre-farming) scenario. - Ocean Barramundi Project Integrated Modelling Report (BMT 2022b): Describes the dynamics of the integrated aquaculture models used to examine the impact of the proposed farm operations as well as the results of the scenario model outputs used to support the EIA.
+- Ocean Barramundi Project Baseline Marine Environmental Quality Study (BMT 2024a): Details the methods and data collected during baseline hydrodynamic water and sediment quality monitoring program.
+These data were used in the calibration process to compare against the model outputs for baseline (pre-farming) scenario. - Ocean Barramundi Project Integrated Modelling Report (BMT 2024b): Describes the dynamics of the integrated aquaculture models used to examine the impact of the proposed farm operations as well as the results of the scenario model outputs used to support the EIA.

-The region surrounding the proposed leases is a dynamic system influenced by largescale to local processes.
+The region surrounding the proposed sites is a dynamic system influenced by largescale to local processes.
 Simulating such an environment is challenging, as a model must resolve the dynamic processes affecting the area on a regional scale (e.g., regional currents), the mesoscale (e.g., eddy formation) and the local scale (e.g., the influence of local bathymetric features on current velocities).
 The EIA process entails the calibration of hydrodynamic and water quality models of the area to quantify the potential impacts of aquaculture activities on water quality parameters (e.g., nutrient concentrations, chlorophyll-a concentrations, etc.) against pre-farming baseline conditions.
 The model calibration and verification simulations covered two periods from February-August 2021 to replicate the field monitoring programs conducted in representative wet and dry seasons.
+Further validation of the additional baseline monitoring program was conducted to verify conditions were similar between the two monitoring programs (BMT 2024a).
+For calibration, only one monitoring program period could be selected, noting the model itself only runs for a period of 12 months, and the two monitoring programs are non-continuous.
+As such, the first period was selected noting it occurred at the same time as the hydrodynamic baseline collection, as well as the fact that the model had already been calibrated previously.